 When a multiple portfolio of investments was created, modelers simulated the operations of the company with these investments and players, and analyzed what the expenses, revenue, and profitability in the long-term period would look like, and which resources might be under stress.

-The AnyLogic simulation modeling approach helped reduce operational risks and find out where these risks might surface.
+The AnyLogic simulation modeling and investment planning with AnyLogic software helped reduce operational risks and find out where these risks might surface.
 It also enabled USAA to see the benefits of each investment plan and see the prospects of each plan in a 12-15 year period.
 This strategy provided the company with a roadmap to follow, and facilitated performing proactive mitigation strategies.